hyperledger/besu-docs/docs/HowTo/Monitor/Elastic-Stack.md

 !!! note

     The pipeline configuration must match the your log format.
-    If using the default, you can use the [grok plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) to extract the log fields.
+    If using the default log format, you can use the [grok plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) to extract the log fields.

 To see the Besu Quickstart network logs in Kibana: